Make tmux Pretty and Usable - A Guide to Customizing your tmux.conf

 bind-key C-a send-prefix

-Sane Split Commands
+Intuitive Split Commands

-Another thing I personally find quite difficult to remember is the pane splitting commands.
-I mean, seriously? " to split vertically and % to split horizontally?
-Who’s supposed to memorize that?
-I find it helpful to have the characters as a visual representation of the split, so I chose | and - for splitting panes:
+Another thing I personally find quite difficult to remember is the pane splitting commands." to split vertically and % to split horizontally just doesnā€™t work for my brain.
+I find it helpful to have use characters that resemble a visual representation of the split, so I chose | and - for splitting panes horizontally and vertically:

 # split panes using | and -